 Added on Sept 19th, taken from another post by Clara Yori

 A few people have asked how they can help or contribute to Wallace’s care.
 At this point, we are not in a position to turn people down.
 On the same day that Wallace had emergency surgery to remove his splenic mass, his best friend Angus tore his cruciate ligament.
 Now the diagnosis is confirmed that Wallace has hemangiosarcoma, an aggressive cancer.
-We are researching our options and currently have appointments set up with an oncologist and a holistic vet for Wallace.
-Angus is scheduled for TPLO surgery on Monday 9/17.
+We are researching our options and currently have appointments set up with an oncologist and a holistic veterinarian for Wallace.
+Angus is scheduled for TPLO surgery at the animal hospital on Monday 9/17.
 The outpouring of love and support has been overwhelming.
 We can’t express our gratitude enough.
 We can assure everyone that we will make decisions based on his best interest.
 We want quality AND quantity.
 Here are some ways that people can help.